chamrc/Promise/README.md

 Please refer to [`PromiseTests.swift`](https://github.com/chamrc/Promise/blob/master/PromiseTests/PromiseTests.swift) for more info.

 ## Credits
-Most of the code is taken from [PromiseKit](https://github.com/chamrc/Promise/blob/master/PromiseTests/PromiseTests.swift)
+Most of the code is taken from [PromiseKit](https://github.com/chamrc/Promise/blob/master/PromiseTests/PromiseTests.swift) with a few modifications